ordervschaos/game_backend_api/README.md

 - If user is not found, we return a non blocking status so that user can view rest of the details
 - If the service is failing temporarily we retry with exponential back off

-Note: I've sprewn the code with notes.
+Note: I've strewn the code with notes.
 Search for "Note:" to find them all.

 ## Setup Instructions